meilisearch/documentation/guides/advanced_guides/faceted_search.md

 ## How does it work?

 Faceted search, also known as faceted navigation, is a technique that combines traditional search with a **faceted classification of items**.
-Data is classified across multiple dimensions, called facets, so it can be accessed and ordered in multiple ways at a time.
-Document fields are used as categories such as title, author, director, language, description, release date, and so forth.
+Setting categorical document attributes as "facet" enable efficient filtering within the different categories.
+Such categorical attributes are, for example, movie genre, director, or language.
 Besides, faceting is a powerful feature that enables to build an intuitive navigation interface.

 Both faceting and filtering help drill down into a subset of search results.
 However, **faceting differs from [filtering](/guides/advanced_guides/filtering.md)**.